 — Lance McCullers Jr. (@LMcCullers43) July 7, 2018

-So, you see.
-It’s not just me who thinks it’s time for a change.
-We’ve got players, the actual people we’re watching on the field, telling you to cut it out.
+So, you see, it’s not just me who thinks it’s time for a change.
+We’ve got other fans and more importantly, players, the actual people we’re watching on the field, telling you to cut it out.
 I know for a fact there are many other people out there on Twitter dot com who dislike it as much as I do so if you are one of those people, I applaud you.
 At the very least, I hope for those who like doing the wave, you have begun to realize how annoying it is and will make an effort to change in the future.
 Let’s end our long, national nightmare once and for all.
 Ban the wave.

 Featured Photo: LayritzBaseball.com